RnR-2018/BMEN4460-NB3-brain_tumor_segmentation/README.md

-# BMEN4460 Notebook 3 (In fact this repository consists of multiple notebooks)
+# BMEN4460 Notebook Series 3
 ## Brain Tumor Segmentation with U-Net and Its Variants
 Nanyan "Rosalie" Zhu and Chen "Raphael" Liu